mandelsoft/mdref/README.md

 ## What it does

-The command scans a a folder tree for markdown file (`.md`) and processes special [annotations](#general-annotation-syntax).
+The command scans a folder tree for markdown files (`.md`) and processes special [annotations](#general-annotation-syntax).
-The result is copied to a target folder keeping the original sub folder hierarchy.
+The result is copied to a target folder preserving the original sub folder hierarchy.
 Non-markdown files are just copied to the target folder tree.
 While scanning the source folder tree folders with the name `local` are ignored.
-Files contained in those folders might be used by special commands used in processed markdown files without being copied to the target folder hierarchy.
+Files contained in those folders might be used by special [commands](doc/chapters/commands.md) used in processed markdown files without being copied to the target folder hierarchy.

 Processing means to resolve [references](#reference-and-anchor-syntax) and evaluate some